DataExpert-io/data-engineer-handbook/bootcamp/materials/1-dimensional-data-modeling/markdown_notes/Day 1 - Lecture.md

 # Cumulative Table Design

-One thing that can happen when building master data is that some days, not every user is gonna show up *(NDZ: this is assuming that our data effectively includes user).*
+One thing that can happen when building master data is that some days, not every user is gonna show up *[this is assuming that our data effectively includes user — Ed.].*

 Master data should keep all history.
 A cumulative table is all about holding on all the dimensions that ever existed (maybe up until a point).